RPP Bond (Release Prior to Payment) — Canada Customs Bond

 Here are three scenarios to illustrate how the formula works in practice:

 Small importer.
-Your highest monthly duty assessment over the past year was $6,000.
+Your highest monthly accounts receivable balance over the past year was $6,000.
 The 50% calculation gives you $3,000, but the $5,000 minimum applies.
 Your required bond amount is $5,000.

 Mid-size importer.
-Your peak month saw $180,000 in duties and GST.
+Your peak month produced a highest monthly accounts receivable balance of $180,000.
 Fifty percent of that is $90,000.
 Your required bond amount is $90,000.

 High-volume importer.
-Your busiest month generated $1,200,000 in assessed duties and taxes.
+Your busiest month produced a highest monthly accounts receivable balance of $1,200,000.
 Fifty percent is $600,000.
 Your required bond amount is $600,000.

 Where to Find Your Amount